opensecuritycontroller/community/testing/testcases/vc_testcases.md

 User can add an OpenStack VC.

 **Required Initial State:**
-OSC can ping the OpenStack Controller and OpenStack Keystone is Up.
+The OpenStack Controller is reachable by OSC and OpenStack Keystone is Up.

 **Steps:**
 1. Launch OSC GUI: `https://OSC-ip-address`.